Ashishm1214/Duplicate_Question_Predictor/README.md

 ## Conclusion

 This project demonstrates how to apply machine learning techniques to solve the duplicate question detection problem on the Quora dataset.
 By leveraging a combination of basic, token-based, length-based, and fuzzy matching features, the models achieve solid accuracy.
 The solution is saved as a pickle file, making it reusable and easily integratable into other systems.

-This version of the README focuses solely on the concepts and explanations without any code snippets, providing a cleaner overview for your GitHub repository.